Matze08/DHBW-Raumplaner3D/readme.md

 This is a university project for the module "Einsatz von Web-Technologien" by Matthias F. and Michael B.

 ## Installation
-Note that a complete demo version of this project is alreadyd hosted at `scheiternistgeil.de`.
-If you still want to build the project yourself, follow these instructions:
+A complete demo version of this project is hosted at `http://167.99.245.119:3000/frontend/html/root.html` If you still want to build the project yourself, follow these instructions:

 ### Requirements